abajavascript/Esp32-Smart-Light/README.md

 # Esp32-Smart-Light
 ## Smart Light Control

-This device for created as alternative for solutions based on bi-stable relays to control light in house with posibility to control light remotely and some features that exist in SONOFF BASIC devices.
+This device was created as alternative to solutions based on bi-stable relays to control light in house with multiple points of controls and multiple light sources.
+It has posibility to control light remotely through intenet and has implemented some features like scheduling that exist in SONOFF BASIC devices.
+Described device implementation has 8 press buttons to control 8 relays with configurable scenarios.

 Solution is implemented on [ESP-WROOM-32 38 PIN Develeopment Board PINOUT](https://www.studiopieters.nl/esp32-pinout/).
 38 pin  edition was selected to maximize number of PIN.
 Minimal requirement was to have at least 8 buttons and 8 relays.
 ![PIN-OUT](https://raw.githubusercontent.com/AchimPieters/esp32-homekit-camera/master/Images/ESP32-38%20PIN-DEVBOARD.png)